jbdemonte/game-library-backend/README.md

 The dropzone folder is initiated with a folder for each system (`nes`, `snes`...).

 ROMs can be dropped either in the main folder if its system can be guessed based on its file extension (i.e.  `xxx.v64` => `n64`) or in its dedicated system folder.
-When a rom is dropped in a sub-folder (i.e. `dropzone/n64`), the rom is associated to this system, there is no error detection.
+When a rom is dropped in a sub-folder (e.g. `dropzone/n64`), the rom is associated to this system, there is no error detection.

 ROMs can be compressed in `zip` or `7z`.